appwrite/demos-for-vue/example-locale_api/README.md

 cd appwrite-locale-vue
 ```

-While we are in the CLI we will also install the Appwrite Web SDK by running:
+While we are in the CLI, we will also install the Appwrite Web SDK by running:

 ```shell
 npm install appwrite